 Just like us, our pets need help keeping their teeth free of plaque and tartar.
 Left untreated, plaque turns to tartar increasing the risk of bad breath, gum disease, tooth decay, and possible infection.
 Even brushing your dog or cat’s teeth three days a week can make a significant difference in their oral health.

 If possible, teach your pet to accept tooth brushing while they are young.
-Older pets or requests may require more patience and time to accept the new process.
+Older pets may require more patience and time to accept the new process.

 What Kind of Toothpaste or Toothbrush Should I Use?